 ISBN 92-64-02085-3.
 67 pages (351 kb).

-An NEA workshop to examine the results obtained by participants in the ISP-48 (international standard problem) exercise will be held on 6-7 April 2005 in Lyon, France.
-Workshop participants will also assess current practices and the state of the art with respect to the calculation of the response of structures under severe accident conditions.
+An NEA workshop to examine the results obtained by participants in the ISP-48 (international standard problem) exercise was held on 6-7 April 2005 in Lyon, France.
+Workshop participants also assessed current practices and the state of the art with respect to the calculation of the response of structures under severe accident conditions.
 The results of this assessment will be used to develop a consensus on these calculations and identify gaps in present knowledge.
-More information is available at www.oecd-nea.org/nsd/workshops/ISP48/.

 The Information System on Occupational Exposure (ISOE) is a unique worldwide programme to review, promote and co-ordinate international co-operative undertakings for the radiological protection of workers at nuclear power plants.
 It also serves as a forum for discussing occupational exposure management issues and is the repository for the world's largest database on occupational exposure from nuclear power plants.